AI Trail Analysis

 Nearby amenities⌄

-- Picnic tables (Old Forge Picnic Area)
+- Vault toilets (at Old Forge Picnic Area)

-- Trash receptacles (Old Forge Picnic Area)
+- Picnic tables (at Old Forge Picnic Area)

-- Waynesboro, PA (restaurants, gas, supplies)
+- Waynesboro, PA (restaurants, gas, groceries)